Syscallh00k/AMDSSG-Ring0-File-R-W/README.md

 ```

 ### Step 6 — Run
 Compile the project and run the executable.
-The output should show a valid device handle.
+The output should show a valid device handle and successful file I/O operations.

 # Driver Details